 Do I Need Earthquake Insurance?

 Your homeowner insurance does not include or provide Earthquake Insurance and, in fact, specifically excludes it.
-If your home is damaged by an earthquake, without EQ insurance it will not be repaired unless you pay for it yourself or get some kind of government emergency loan (from the same government, state or federal, that has long ago run out of money – good luck.)
+If your home is damaged by an earthquake, without earthquake insurance it will not be repaired unless you pay for it yourself or get some kind of government emergency loan (from the same government, state or federal, that has long ago run out of money – good luck.)

 As with any insurance, if you never use it, you didn’t need it.
 If you have it and you need it, you’re a genius and a hero.
 If you need it and don’t have it, you kick yourself while at the same time forgetting about all the good reasons you had for not buying the insurance when you had the chance.